maneesqureshi/Vagrant_Virtualbox_Mac/README.md

-# vagrant
+# Vagrant
-This repo includes installing Vagrant, Virtualbox and how to use your existing VirtualBox instance with Vagrant
+This repo describes how to install Vagrant, Virtualbox on MacOS and how to use your existing VirtualBox instance with Vagrant on MacOS